arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 @RESTBODYPARAM{storedValues,array,optional,object}
-An array of objects to describe which document attributes to store in the View index (introduced in v3.7.1).
+An array of objects to describe which document attributes to store in the View index.
 It can then cover search queries, which means the data can be taken from the index directly and accessing the storage engine can be avoided.